TeamMaestro/ngx-tooltip/README.md

 Any changes made to the ngx-tooltip library will not take affect until it is built.

-Run `npm run build.ngx-tooltip` The library build artifacts will be stored in the `dist/ngx-tooltip` directory.
+Run `npm run build:ngx-tooltip` The library build artifacts will be stored in the `dist/ngx-tooltip` directory.
 Additionally, any styles in the `projects/ngx-tooltip/assets/styles` directory will be copied to `dist/ngx-tooltip/assets/styles`.

 ### Code scaffolding